 Can you look into complaints about all City functions?

 The law sets out the areas the Ombudsman can and cannot investigate.
-Ombudsman Toronto’s jurisdiction includes all City divisions and most City agencies and corporations.
+Ombudsman Toronto’s jurisdiction includes all City divisions and most City agencies, corporations and adjudicative bodies.
 Notable exceptions include the Toronto Police and the Toronto Public Library.

 Is there anything I need to do before I make a complaint?

 There are steps that must be completed before you complain.
-Ombudsman Toronto looks into a complaint within its jurisdiction only after someone has already tried to resolve the problem with the appropriate City division, agency or corporation.
+Ombudsman Toronto looks into a complaint within its jurisdiction only after someone has already tried to resolve the problem with the appropriate City division, agency, corporation or adjudicative body.
 We are an office of last resort.

 Does Ombudsman Toronto investigate every complaint?